kubeflow/fairing/README.md

 **Only supported with `Kubeflow` backend.

 This will start a [Distributed Training](https://www.tensorflow.org/deploy/distributed).
-Specify the number of desired parameter servers with `ps` and the number of workers with `worker`.
+Specify the number of desired parameter servers with `ps_count` and the number of workers with `worker_count`.
 Another instance of type master will always be created.

 ```python